-Temporary and sporadic income is excluded from the calculation of annual income.
-(See Chapter on Reexaminations and Continued Occupancy for regular and interim reexamination policies related to temporary and sporadic income).
+Temporary and sporadic income is excluded from the calculation of annual income

 Sporadic income is income that cannot be reliably predicted.
 For example, the income of an individual who works occasionally as a handyman would be considered sporadic if future work could not be anticipated and no historic, stable pattern of income existed.